LBMC/RAPToR/README.md

 ## Update info

 ### v1.1
+#### v1.1.3 (warning : model construction behavior altered)
+ - Fixed a bug with the PCA centering not working as intended (in practice, this removes an erroneous 1st component corresponding to mean gene expression level rather than dynamics).
+Applied the same changes to ICA.
+Reconstructed expression matrix is now comparable to input matrix (previously comparable to scaled input matrix).
+This change impacted the references of the `wormRef` package as well, which has been updated accordingly.
+ - Updated all vignettes according to the changes of the above point.
+ - Changed dataset names to be meaningful in the main and refbuilding vignettes (eg. `dshendriks2014` instead of `ds2`).
+ - Detailed some sections of the showcase vignette.
+ - Fixed a bug when specifying a color in `plot.ae()` along with `glob.above = TRUE`.

 #### v1.1.2
  - Created a "showcase" vignette with 3 different uses of `RAPToR` `vignette("RAPToR-showcase")`
  - Updated vignettes with a `data_folder` variable to build the example objects more easily